Femtoscopic correlations of identical charged pions and kaons in pp collisions at $\sqrt{s}=13$ TeV with event-shape selection: Analysis technique

 Figure~\ref{fig:CFsSp07} shows the pion experimental CF (green solid circles) for events with $S_{\rm T} > 0.7$ in pp collisions at $\sqrt{s}=13$~TeV.
 The PYTHIA~8 (Monash) model calculations including the ALICE detector response were used to describe non-femtoscopic effects and are also shown in the figure (blue crosses).
 All distributions are normalized to unity in the \mbox{$0.7 < q_{\rm inv} < 0.8$}~GeV$/c$ range, which is well outside the QS and Coulomb FSI region (\mbox{$q_{\rm inv} \lesssim 0.4$}~GeV$/c$) and before the noticeable large $q_{\rm inv}$ slope associated with energy and momentum conservation.
 The CFs shown in Fig.~\ref{fig:CFsSp07} are flat for the low multiplicity intervals in the region $0.5 < q_{\rm inv} < 1.0$~GeV$/c$.
 For the two highest $k_{\rm T}$ intervals, some slope of baseline appears.
 At \mbox{$q_{\rm inv} > 1.0$}~GeV$/c$, the aforementioned kinematic effects are present especially for the lowest multiplicity intervals.

-The CFs decrease at \mbox{$q_{\rm inv} \to 0$} for the PYTHIA 8 calculations for the lowest multiplicity interval ($N_{\rm trk}\leq$18) in the (0.5--0.7)~GeV$/c$, (0.7--0.9)~GeV$/c$ and (0.9--1.2)~GeV$/c$ $k_{\rm T}$ intervals.
-The occurrence of such minima is related to the three tracks requirement, necessary for the transverse sphericity calculation~\cite{Abelev:2012sk}.
+The CFs decrease at \mbox{$q_{\rm inv} \to 0$} for the PYTHIA 8 calculations for the lowest multiplicity interval ($N_{\rm trk}\leq$18) in the (0.5--0.7), (0.7--0.9), and (0.9--1.2)~GeV$/c$ $k_{\rm T}$ intervals.
+The occurrence of such minima is related to the three-track requirement, necessary for the transverse sphericity calculation~\cite{Abelev:2012sk}.
 Indeed, the number of available events with three tracks with \mbox{$p_{\rm T} >0.5$}~GeV$/c$ decreases at small $q_{\rm inv}$.

 Figure~\ref{fig:CFsSp03} illustrates the pion experimental correlation function in pp collisions at $\sqrt{s}=13$~TeV compared with PYTHIA~8 model calculations for events with $S_{\rm T} < 0.3$.
-The CFs for jet-like events shown in this figure exhibit a pronounced slope over the full $q_\mathrm{inv}$ range indicating the presence of non-femtoscopic effects.
+The CFs for jet-like events shown in this figure exhibit a pronounced slope over the full $q_\mathrm{inv}$ range, indicating the presence of non-femtoscopic effects.
 These effects are especially pronounced for $k_{\rm T} > 0.5$~GeV$/c$.
 As can be seen from the figure, the PYTHIA 8 model calculations describe reasonably well the pion experimental data for jet-like events at large $q_\mathrm{inv}$ values.